Katman08/azure-fedramp-dump/README.md

 - SecurityEvents.Read.All
 - SecurityIncident.Read.All

 All of the above must be added as **Application** permissions (not Delegated), and you must grant admin consent in the Azure portal after adding them.
-Then, generate a new access token for the app.

 ## 2 (b).
 Required Azure Resource Manager (ARM) Permissions